 Instructions

-- Preheat your oven to 350 degrees and spray a 9 by 5 inch bread pan with cooking spray.
+- Preheat your oven to 350 degrees Fahrenheit and spray a 9 by 5 inch bread pan (see note 4) with cooking spray.

 - In a large bowl whisk together the butter and sugar.
-Then whisk in the yogurt, eggs, bananas, and vanilla.
+Then whisk in the yogurt, eggs, bananas, and vanilla.4 tablespoons unsalted butter, 3/4 cup sugar, 3/4 cup yogurt, 2 eggs, 3 very ripe bananas, 2 teaspoon vanilla extract

 - Gently add the flour mixture to the liquid ingredients, folding them together until just combined.
 Be careful not to over mix.

 - Gently stir in the strawberries.
-The batter will be very thick.
+The batter will be very thick.1 cup fresh diced strawberries

 - Pour the batter into the bread pan and bake for 60 to 65 minutes (mine took 63 minutes) or until a toothpick inserted in the middle of the bread comes out clean or with a few crumbs.

 - Let the bread cool for 10 minutes in the pan.
-Remove and transfer to a cooling rack for an hour before slicing.
+Remove and transfer to a wire rack to cool for an hour before slicing.

 - Because of the fresh strawberries, this recipe won't last as long as a traditional banana bread.
 You want to store this in an air tight clear container and eat within two to three days.